shsagir/play-area-sync/docs/company-collaboration.md

 * invite new Admins or Collaborators to the Company
 * leave the Company

-### Collaborator
+### App Collaborator

-The Collaborator role can be modified by Owners and Admins.
+The App Collaborator role can be modified by Owners and Admins.
 It's the same as with [App collaboration](app-collaboration) and has the same permissions.
-When any paid Company collaboration plan is booked, all Apps, including all Universal Apps, are granted unlimited App collaborators.
+When any paid Company collaboration plan is booked, all Apps, including all Universal Apps, are granted unlimited App collaboratortion.

-## Inviting a Company collaborator
+## Inviting a Company member

-The steps to invite a Company collaborator are the same as described [in the App collaboration](app-collaboration#toc-inviting-an-app-collaborator).
+The steps to invite a Company member are the same as described [in the App collaboration](app-collaboration#toc-inviting-an-app-collaborator).
 The difference is that you can choose additional Company level roles.

 ## Advanced collaboration usage